jonorsky/Java-Projects/README.md

 ### Project 2 - Student Database Application

 Scenario:
-> YOu are a Database Administrator for a university and need to create an application to manage student enrollments and balance.
+> You are a Database Administrator for a university and need to create an application to manage student enrollments and balance.

 The application should do the following:
 * Ask the user how many new students will be added to the database